-It gives her great pleasure to reconnect with her home department and offer some updates on her career and adventures since she moved on from Boulder.
+Dr. Mishtal is currently Associate Professor of Anthropology at the University of Central Florida.
 She received her M.A. in 2000, and Ph.D. in 2006 in cultural anthropology from the CU Department of Anthropology, under the direction of Dr. Donna Goldstein.
 She was then awarded the Charlotte Ellertson Postdoctoral Fellowship at Columbia University, Mailman School of Public Health, from 2006 to 2008, where she was mentored by Dr. Wendy Chavkin.
-Since 2008, she has held the position of an Assistant Professor at the University of Central Florida, Department of Anthropology.

 During her doctoral and postdoctoral programs, she conducted 21 months of fieldwork in Kraków, Warsaw, and Gdańsk, Poland.
 Her research examines the contentious nature of reproductive rights politics, in particular abortion politics, that emerged since the fall of state socialism in 1989.
 Her approach is to integrate cultural anthropology with feminist and public health theoretical concerns.
 In 2011, she was fortunate to be awarded the Wenner-Gren Foundation Hunt Fellowship which gave her time release from teaching to work full-time on a book manuscript based on this research.
 The resulting manuscript Contradictions of Democratization: Reproductive Rights and the Politics of Morality in Poland is now under external review with Ohio University Press.